pyne/pyne/.circleci/README.md

     - `arguments`:
         - `push_option` (string: `test` or `root`):
-            - `test` option will push the new built website to `website_preview` branch of the repo allowing previous allowing reviews. the push `root` version will push the website on the
+            - `test` option will push the new built website to `website_preview` branch of the repo allowing previous allowing reviews.
-            - `master` branch of the repo, deploying a new version of the website in `pyne.io`
+            - `root` option will push the website on the `master` branch of the repo, deploying a new version of the website in `pyne.io`

 Jobs